legion-labs/legion/doc/src/data-pipeline/data-build.md

 ## Dependency Processing

-Data build process reads asset dependencies from `.meta` files and those defined by the `AssetPathId` in order to determine the order in which the assets need to be processed and to determine if an asset needs to be rebuilt.
+Data build process reads asset dependencies from `.meta` files and those defined by the `ResourcePathId` in order to determine the order in which the assets need to be processed and to determine if an asset needs to be rebuilt.

 A dependency filtering (by type) is required to be able to reduce the dependencies for various processes (i.e. include only the geometry in navmesh generation).